janluke/iccas-dataset/README.md

 Reports were originally published by ISS twice per week; since april, they are published only once per week, usually on ~~Friday~~ Saturday.

-This repository is automatically updated each Saturday at 12 am running a [GitHub workflow](.github/workflows/update-data.yaml).
+This repository is automatically updated each Saturday at 12 am (CEST) running a [GitHub workflow](.github/workflows/update-data.yaml).
 Of course, any change in the ISS website or in the structure of the PDF reports may require adjustments in the code and, as a consequence, may cause a delay.